+A total of 39 percent of the Fortune Channel planning unit has been reserved.
 In contrast, many of the areas identified to protect human values - culturally important areas, scenic areas and recreational or tourism values - are included within reserves or special management zones.
 Most areas associated with these values are not excluded from harvesting; however, certain conditions and requirements must be met before harvesting may proceed.
-Volume 1, Chapter 3 describes management criteria for special management zones.
+Volume 1, Section 3 describes management criteria for special management zones.

-Map 18 shows all the reserves in the Bedwell-Ursus-Bulson planning unit.
-A total of 19,984 ha or 68 percent of the planning unit has been reserved in park and Science Panel reserves.
+Map 18 shows all the reserves in the Fortune Channel planning unit.
+A total of 3,967 ha or 39 percent of the planning unit has been reserved.
 Many of the different reserves overlap and reserve totals and percentages are thus not cumulative.
 In other words, a given reserve location may be designated for a number of different reasons, and serve a multitude of conservation objectives.